ToshioCP/Gtk4-tutorial/gfm/sec23.md

 - The last three lines are post install work.
 The variable `schema_dir` is the directory stored the schema file.
 If meson runs with `--prefix=$HOME/.local` argument, it is `$HOME/.local/share/glib-2.9/schemas`.
-The function `install_data` copies the first argument file into the second argument directory.
+The function `install_data` copies the file specified in the first argument into the directory specified in the second argument.
 The method `gnome.post_install` runs `glib-compile-schemas` and updates `gschemas_compiled` file.

-## Compilation and installation.
+## Compilation and Installation.

 If you want to install it to your local area, use `--prefix=$HOME/.local` or `--prefix=$HOME` option.
 If you want to install it to the system area, no option is needed.